ISUgenomics/scinet-workbooks-devel/workbooks/_bioinformatics/resources/databases.md

 - use in **docking simulations**, drug screening, and antibody modeling
 - visualize molecular structures for teaching or presentations

+Tools such as `PyMOL`, `Chimera/X`, `MODELLER`, `AlphaFold`, `Rosetta`, and `MDAnalysis` use PDB structures for visualization, homology modeling, structure prediction, or molecular dynamics simulations.
 </div>

 {% include accordion title="Limitations" class=" " controls="pdb-3" icon=false %}